The Learning Communities Committee (LCC) is a standing committee that serves at the request of the Vice President for Instruction.

 Composed of faculty, staff, and administration, this committee encourages and fosters learning communities’ development and participation in planning and maintenance of academic standards, primarily through quarterly meetings to review applications for new and revised learning communities composed of Coordinated Studies courses, linked courses, and integrated course assignments and experiences.

-The LCC reviews new and revised learning communities' submitted by faculty.
+The LCC reviews new and revised learning communities' submitted by faculty as well as the approval of the IS (Integrated Studies) tag for stand alone courses.
 The committee considers compliance with college standards, accreditation standards, and alignment with the college mission, values, and learning outcomes.
 All new and revised learning communities must be reviewed and signed by the LCC prior to instruction.
 The LCC maintains and facilitates documents related to the learning communities’ review and support process.

 "What do I need to know when submitting a learning communities' proposal?"